achabotl/popthings/README.md

 supported here.

 - The indentation _must_ be done with Tabs, which is the normal TaskPaper behavior.
-- Placeholders are assumed to be on the second line of file, to use a `$` prefix, and be space-separated.
+- Placeholders must be defined on the second line of the file.
+They must have a `$` prefix and be space-separated.
 - The `@start` and `@due` tags expect a value and will be used for the "when" and "deadline" attributes of a project or task.
 All other tags are passed through and their values are ignored.